Liza23/Star-Hopping-KSP/Final Project/Editor Interface/Interface-functionality/Interface_Functionality.md

 # Editor Interface Functionality

+This piece of code is contributed by [Yasha Kaushal](https://github.com/yashakaushal)
 ## User Input

 When the program starts running, three inputs are asked to be given by the user: